XeelDev/bubble-sort-algorithm/README.md

 ### Package description

-* An implementation of the algorithm is in the file [BubbleArray.java](https://github.com/AlexCodePlace/bubble-sort-algorithm/blob/master/src/bubblesort/BubbleArray.java)
+* An implementation of the algorithm is given in the file [BubbleArray.java](https://github.com/AlexCodePlace/bubble-sort-algorithm/blob/master/src/bubblesort/BubbleArray.java)
 * Мethod "bubbleSorter" performs sorting of the array by the Bubble sort algorithm.
 The detailed explanation of this method realization is given below.
 * A demonstration of the algorithm work is given in the file [BubbleSortDemo.java](https://github.com/AlexCodePlace/bubble-sort-algorithm/blob/master/src/bubblesort/BubbleSortDemo.java)